-In order to make the case convincing, however, we need to introduce into the picture a substantive claim because our argument against leaving search engines fully to the mercy of the marketplace is not based on formal grounds-or at least, we do not see them.
+In order to make the case convincing however, we need to introduce into the picture a substantive claim because our argument against leaving search engines fully to the mercy of the marketplace is is not based on formal grounds-or at least, we do not see them.
 We base our case against the "leave it to the market challenge" on the particular function that we see search engines serving and on the substantive vision of the Web that we think search engines (and search and retrieval mechanisms more generally) ought to sustain.
-We do not argue unconditionally that the trajectory of search engine development is wrong or politically dangerous in itself, but rather that it undermines a particular, normative vision of the Web in society.
+We do not argue unconditionally that the trajectory of search engine development is wrong or politically dangerous in itself; rather that it undermines a particular, normative vision of the Web in society.
 Those who do not share in this vision are unlikely to be convinced that search engines are different (in kind) from salad dressings and automobiles.
-The case that search engines are a special, political good presumes that the Web, too, is a special good.
+The case that search engines are a special, political good presumes that the web, too is a special good.

-THE FUTURE OF THE WEB36 AS A PUBLIC GOOD
+THE WEB AS A PUBLIC GOOD

 The thesis we here elaborate is that search engines, functioning in the manner outlined earlier, raise political concerns not simply because of the way they function, but because the way they function seems at odds with the compelling ideology of the Web as a public good.
 This ideology portrays the fundamental nature and ethos of the Web as a public good of a particular kind, a rich array of commercial activity, political activity, artistic activity, associations of all kinds, communications of all kinds, and a virtually endless supply of information.
-In this regard the Web was, and is still seen by many as a democratic medium that can circumvent the hegemony of the traditional media market, even government control.

-Our discussion of the Web would probably be more accurately addressed to the Internet as a whole.
+&lt;sup>38Our discussion of the Web would probably be more accurately addressed to the Internet as a whole.
 We think that the more inclusive discussion would only strengthen our conclusions but would probably introduce unnecessary complexity.

-Over the course of a decade, or so, computerized networks-the Internet and now the Web-have been envisioned as a great public good.
+Over the course of a decade, or so, computerized networks -- the Internet and now the Web -- have been envisioned as a great public good.
 Those who have held and promoted this vision over the course of, perhaps, a decade, have based their claims on a combination of what we had already achieved and what the future promises.
-For example, with only a fraction of the population in the U.S. linked to the Internet, Al Gore (1995) promoted the vision of a Global Internet Infrastructure.
-This conception of the great public good-part-reality, part wishful thinking-has gripped people from a variety of sectors, including scholars, engineers and scientists, entrepreneurs and politicians.
-Each has highlighted a particular dimension of the Web's promise, some focusing on information, some on communication, some on commerce, and so on.
-Although we cannot, here, enumerate all possible public benefits, we highlight a few.
+For example, with only a fraction of the population in the U.S. linked to the Internet, Al Gore promoted the vision of a Global Internet Infrastructure.
+This conception of the great public good-part-reality, part-wishful thinking-has gripped people from a variety of sectors, including scholars, engineers and scientists, entrepreneurs and politicians.
+Each has highlighted particular dimension of the web's promise, some focusing on information, some on communication, some on commerce, and so on.

+Although we cannot, here, hope to enumerate all possible public benefits, we highlight a few.